-Turbo Dynamics are equipped with the latest balancing technology to balance every turbocharger using VSR High Speed Core Balancing and four-plane Dynamic Balancing machines.
-Four-plane Dynamic Balancing technology is used to balance turbochargers using computerised state of the art machines with rotor capacities of up to 20kg and 400mm diameter.
+Turbo Dynamics are equipped with the latest balancing technology to balance every single turbocharger.
+Our premises, located in Christchurch, holds a state of the art VSR high speed core machine as well four-plane dynamic balancing machines.
+Four-plane dynamic balancing technology is used to balance turbochargers using computerised, state of the art machines, with rotor capacities of up to 20kg and 400mm diameter.

-This imbalance can be corrected by running the assembled cartridge at high speed on a flexible suspension, measuring the vibration response, and either changing the assembly position or removing metal from the nose to achieve an acceptable balance.
-This operation usually requires the unit to be run at speeds close to the normal service operating speed, typically 100,000 to 200,000 rev/min, depending on wheel size.
+This process usually requires the unit to be run at speeds close to the normal service operating speed, typically 100,000 to 200,000 rev/min, dependant on the wheel size.

-If your turbocharger needs balancing then fill out the contact form or call us today!
+If your turbocharger needs balancing then fill out the contact form or call us today on